Teleology and explanation

 On the one hand, this article might address how it is that people have become angry, or the chain of events involved in that process.
 On the other hand, it might address the purpose of people’s anger, or the goals towards which it’s directed.
 ‘Why’ questions like these are semantically ambiguous.
 In our work, however, we find that ‘why’ questions are not pragmatically ambiguous.
 In other words, when people encounter ‘why’ questions, they already have clear expectations about what specific kind of information is being requested.

 These findings are straightforward, but there are broad implications.
+(For instance, consider why this comic is funny; the audience assumes the 'reason' is a teleological one, but the dinosaur offers a mechanistic one instead.)
 We’ll just discuss one quick example here.
 Some have argued that children’s endorsement of teleology implies that they believe intuitively believe in intelligent design, or that adults’ endorsements of teleology suggests that humans are intrinsically unscientific.
 Our view hints at a different possibility: that people’s endorsement of teleology only implies something about people’s expectations — rather than speaking to some more general principle of cognition.
 Below, we address some specific implications more directly.

 Is teleology separable from teleological explanation?